Action of 7 February 1813

-During the night of 7 February 1813, two evenly matched frigates from the French Navy and the British Royal Navy, Aréthuse and HMS Amelia, engaged in a battle in the Atlantic Ocean at the Îles de Los, off Guinea.
+In the action of 7 February 1813, two evenly matched frigates of the French Imperial Navy and Royal Navy, Aréthuse and HMS Amelia, engaged in a battle in the Atlantic Ocean at the Îles de Los, off Guinea.
 The action lasted four hours, causing significant damage and casualties to both opponents, and resulted in a stalemate.
 The two ships parted and returned to their respective ports of call, with both sides claiming victory.

 Background

 After the British victory in the Mauritius campaign of 1809–1811, all French possessions in the Indian Ocean were controlled by the British.
 France had already lost the use of Cape Town in 1806 after the battles of Blaauwberg and Batavia in 1811, with the British Invasion of Java.
 Thus, in 1813, the French Navy lacked the advance bases it needed to support the commerce raiding frigate squadron that it had operated in the previous decade.
 It was therefore decided to send a force to the western coast of Africa to disrupt British shipping closer to the metropole, while still being far enough away to be beyond the reach of the powerful British naval divisions that blockaded the English Channel and the Bay of Biscay.
 To this end, a frigate division was given to Captain Pierre Bouvet, a skilled frigate commander, veteran of the Mauritius campaign and leader of the French forces during the second half of the Battle of Grand Port.
 The squadron comprised the 40-gun frigate Aréthuse, under Bouvet himself, and Rubis, under Commander Louis-François Ollivier.
 Another two-frigate squadron, made up of Elbe and Hortense, was to perform the same mission with a two-week interval.

-On 25 November 1812, Bouvet's division departed from Nantes, snuck through the British blockade, and established a station to the north-east of the Azores, near the group of five rocks called "Vigie des Cinq Grosses-Têtes" (44°17'N, 21°45'W).
+On 25 November 1812, Bouvet's division departed from Nantes, slipped through the British blockade, and established a station to the north-east of the Azores, near the group of five rocks called "Vigie des Cinq Grosses-Têtes" (44°17'N, 21°45'W).
 The frigates then continued to cruise off Madeira and Cape Verde.
-During January, due to continual gales and preliminary symptoms of a fever epidemic, Bouvet decided to sail south with two prizes, the British cutter Hawk, and the other the Portuguese slave ship Serra, to anchor at the Îles de Los, off Sierra Leone.
+During January, due to continual gales and preliminary symptoms of a fever epidemic, Bouvet decided to sail south with two prizes, the British cutter Hawk, and the Portuguese slave ship Serra, to anchor at the Îles de Los, off Sierra Leone.
 On 27 January, the frigates and their prizes came in view of the islands when the 16-gun HMS Daring, under Lieutenant William Pascoe, appeared.
 Mistaking the French frigates for British cruisers, Daring launched a boat towards Rubis, which altered her course to intercept; as the frigate approached, the crew realised their error and attempted to flee, to no avail.
 Questioning his prisoners, Ollivier learnt the identity of his opponent, and gave chase.
 Hopelessly outmanned and outgunned, Pascoe threw his brig on the coast, on the north-western point of Tamara, and scuttled her by fire.
 Daring's magazines detonated at 17:00, and the French frigates dropped anchor one hour later.